Kristina01111000/Drws_site/README.md

 - use google analytics to see about scorecard, or just use the app?

 3/30
-- Switch the great outdoors page to being part of the group, put a link to the group page on it
 - Change the emails to make them more of a newsletter
 - Update on patient list
 - Make a new account and see how it works